 This document is intended for a technical audience whose responsibilities include data security, data processing, or data analytics.
 This guide assumes that you're familiar with data processing and data privacy, without the need to be an expert.

 The following diagram shows a reference architecture for using Google Cloud products to add a layer of security to sensitive datasets by using de-identification techniques.

 Data de-identification streaming pipeline: De-identifies sensitive data in text using Dataflow.
 You can reuse the pipeline for multiple transformations and use cases.

-Configuration (DLP template and key) management: A managed de-identification configuration that is accessible by only a small group of people—for example, security admins—to avoid exposing de-identification methods and encryption keys.
+Configuration (Sensitive Data Protection template and key) management: A managed de-identification configuration that is accessible by only a small group of people—for example, security admins—to avoid exposing de-identification methods and encryption keys.

 Data validation and re-identification pipeline: Validates copies of the de-identified data and uses a Dataflow pipeline to re-identify data at a large scale.

 Helping to secure sensitive data

 One of the key tasks of any enterprise is to help ensure the security of their users' and employees' data.
 Google Cloud provides built-in security measures to facilitate data security, including encryption of stored data and encryption of data in transit.

 Maintaining data security is critical for most organizations.
 Unauthorized access to even moderately sensitive data can damage the trust, relationships, and reputation that you have with your customers.
 Google encrypts data stored at rest by default.
 By default, any object uploaded to a Cloud Storage bucket is encrypted using a Google-managed encryption key.
 If your dataset uses a pre-existing encryption method and requires a non-default option before uploading, there are other encryption options provided by Cloud Storage.
 For more information, see Data encryption options.